matveynator/netchan/README.md

 close
 ```

-The difference is that the workers may now live on completely different machines.
+The difference is that the workers may now live on completely different computers.

 ---